website Translator

 Biceps Curl Test

-Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
+Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.

 Objective

-The objective of this test is to assess the strength of the athlete's biceps
+The objective of this test is to assess the strength of the athlete's biceps.

 Required Resources

-To undertake this test you will require:
+To conduct this test, you will require:

 • A set of dumbbells